Geetha and Andrew

 Vesna Grasso floral designer set up the ceremony and reception decor. ” The crystal mandap (alter) that we got married under was just breath taking, and really suited the décor of the room that we got married in.
 There was a huge abundance of flowers in the ceremony which really lifted the room”.

 The ceremony was a special memory of Geetha. ” The priest who conducted the Hindu ceremony – he made ancient rituals relevant and interesting for not only the bride and groom, but everyone in the audience, whatever their cultural background.”

 The wedding stationery was designed by Geetha’s friend Sarah Nguyen.
 “We designed the wedding invite with our friend Sarah around the idea of two Hindu deities – Radha and Krishna.
 She then went off and created a beautiful stylised image from our ideas.
 She also designed all the other wedding stationary, from the ceremony programs, to the thank you cards.”

 Faye Cahill created a three tier cake of decadence in black, gold and red covered in red roses.
 The image on the second tier was a perfect replica of the drawing used throughout the couple’s wedding stationery -and the tiers?
 Well – the bottom layer was hazelnut mocha cake, the second tier was banana caramel cake and the top tier was chocolate with white chocolate icing.

 Geetha and Andrew danced a slow rumba to Ryan Adam’s ‘My Love for You is Real’ before inviting all their gusts on the dance floor to celebrate the night away under twinkling crystal chandeliers.

-A big thank you and congratulations to Michelle and Eric for allowing us to share their wedding day on Polka Dot Bride!
-Thank you also to Sara of Onelove Photography for submitting today’s wedding to us!
+Thank you to Geetha and Andrew for allowing us to share your wedding day on Polka Dot Bride! and to gm photographics for sharing today’s gorgeous photos!